gom3sa/gr-macprotocols/Readme.md

 Hi!
 This is still a work in progress.
 The first MAC protocols should come up in the next weeks.
 The expected release order is:

-1. CSMA/CA
+1. CSMA/CA 	(done!)
-2. DCF
+2. TDMA		(done!)
-3. TDMA
+3. DCF
 4. CDMA
 5. Not defined yet